 Glasgow's Covid 19 Vaccination Centres

-Glasgow has five Covid 19 vaccination centres which are all wheelchair accessible.
+Glasgow has six Covid 19 vaccination centres.

 Vaccination centres are operated by NHS Greater Glasgow and Clyde and it is the NHS who will invite you to an appointment at a vaccination centre (not the council).

 Full details on Glasgow's Centres and helpline numbers are available at www.glasgow.gov.uk/article/26644/Glasgows-Covid-19-Mass-Vaccination-Centres

 Issues related to coronavirus (COVID-19) affecting the delivery of council services will be posted here.
 Please check below for the latest updates.

 Please familiarise yourself with and continue to follow NHS Scotland and Scottish Government advice.